garylirocks/terraform-demos/load-balancer/README.md

 - Two vNets, each has a subnet, one VM
   - VM NIC has two private IPs
   - Disable implicit outbound connectivity by setting `defaultOutboundAccess = false` on subnets
-- One Standard load balancer, with a public frontend IP
+- One Standard load balancer
+  - Two public frontend IPs, one for inbound, one for outbound
-  - A backend pool
+  - A backend pool, contains two IPs of the same VM
   - A load balancing rule (port 80) (NSG needs to allow port 80 traffic)
   - An inbound NAT rule (port 22, for SSH login) (NSG needs to allow port 22 traffic)
   - An outbound rule